suhas-sensei/rez/README.md

 ## How the Simulation Works

 1. The agent fetches technical indicators from TAAPI.io
-2. The AI analyzes the indicators and market conditions to make trading decisions
+2. The AI analyzes the indicators and market conditions to make trading decisions based on your selected risk profile
 3. The simulation engine processes these decisions and adjusts your portfolio value
 4. Trade results are logged for the GUI dashboard
 5. The portfolio value changes based on simulated market movements
+6. Risk management parameters are automatically applied based on your selected profile

 The simulation is designed to approximate real market behavior while using virtual funds.